Nestorian schism: The Councils of Ephesus and Chalcedon

-The doctrine of Nestorianism is associated with Nestorius, the Patriarch of Constantinople from 428 to 431.
-Prior to becoming Patriarch, Nestorius had been a student of Theodore of Mopsuestia at the School of Antioch.
-Nestorius argued that Christ's human and divine natures were distinct and so he was against using the title Theotokos (Greek: "God bearer") for the Virgin Mary.
-He preferred to call her Christotokos ("Christ bearer").
-Cyril of Alexandria considered the doctrine contrary to Orthodox teaching and encouraged measures against it.

-Finally, Nestorius and his doctrine were condemned at the First Council of Ephesus in 431, which was reiterated at the Council of Chalcedon in 451.
+A cleric named Nestorius served as the Patriarch of Constantinople from 428 to 431.
+Prior to becoming Patriarch, Nestorius had been a student of Theodore at the School of Antioch.
+Nestorius argued that Christ's human and divine natures were distinct, and so he preferred to use the term Christotokos ("Christ bearer") of the Virgin Mary, though he was not opposed to using the term Theotokos (Greek: "God bearer").
+Nonetheless, Cyril of Alexandria considered Nestorius' teaching contrary to orthodoxy, and encouraged measures against it.
+Nestorius and his doctrine were condemned at the First Council of Ephesus in 431, and the condemnation was reiterated at the Council of Chalcedon in 451.